quiltingcode/happening-react-frontend/README.md

 * I used [reactgo.com](https://reactgo.com/react-get-current-date/) to learn how to make a variable for today's date
 * I looked at my Mentor, Gareth McGirr's [P5 Project](https://github.com/Gareth-McGirr/body-doodles) to help me get an understanding of how to implement the React-simple-star-rating package.
 * I read this documentation on the [Star Rating System](https://www.npmjs.com/package/react-simple-star-rating) to help with the install and use of the external component
+* I read an article by [gitconnected.com](https://levelup.gitconnected.com/how-to-create-a-scroll-to-top-button-in-reactjs-7b2f2563d6b0) to help me create a scroll to the top button
+* I read an article by [W3schools.com](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) which helped mt to turn the scroll to top element into a re-usable component

 # Acknowledgements
 This fictional site was created for Portfolio Project #5 (Advanced Front End Specialisation) - Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
 I would like to thank my mentor Gareth McGirr for his support and feedback during the project.
 I would also like to thank everyone in my Slack class for their support, and on all the slack channels for answering my questions and concerns during this project and throughout the course.